Deepak-Venkateshvaran/portfolio/_pages/publications.md

 ---
 I have worked primarily in three research areas of experimental physics over my career till date;
 Thermoelectrics, Spintronics, and Nanomechanics.
-Below are my top publications in these areas together with a brief summary of what we achieved.
+Below are my top publications in these areas together with a brief summary of what we achieved in them.
+My [Google Scholar] (https://scholar.google.co.uk/citations?user=otuUyXIAAAAJ&hl=en) profile documents my complete list of publications.

 **Thermoelectrics**
 Deepak Venkateshvaran *et al.*, Nature 515, 384–388 (2014)